Oceaneering International (OII) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the oilfield services company had lost 14.16% in the past month.
-In that same time, the Oils-Energy sector lost 8%, while the S&P 500 lost 1.48%.
+Heading into today, shares of the oilfield services company had lost 17.81% over the past month, lagging the Oils-Energy sector's loss of 2.71% and the S&P 500's gain of 1.72% in that time.

 Investors will be hoping for strength from Oceaneering International as it approaches its next earnings release.
-In that report, analysts expect Oceaneering International to post earnings of $0.14 per share.
-This would mark year-over-year growth of 333.33%.
-Meanwhile, our latest consensus estimate is calling for revenue of $559.25 million, up 25.35% from the prior-year quarter.
+The company is expected to report EPS of $0.11, up 283.33% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $547.25 million, up 22.66% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Oceaneering International.
+Investors should also note any recent changes to analyst estimates for Oceaneering International.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.22% higher.
-Oceaneering International is currently a Zacks Rank #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Oceaneering International currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Oceaneering International is currently trading at a Forward P/E ratio of 18.1.
-For comparison, its industry has an average Forward P/E of 11.21, which means Oceaneering International is trading at a premium to the group.
+Digging into valuation, Oceaneering International currently has a Forward P/E ratio of 20.34.
+This represents a premium compared to its industry's average Forward P/E of 11.7.

 The Oil and Gas - Field Services industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 48, which puts it in the top 20% of all 250+ industries.
+This group has a Zacks Industry Rank of 95, putting it in the top 38% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.